Marfeel/MarfeelTestDrive/EXAM.md

 ### 3. What is CSS minification?

+a minified CSS is a css where have been removed all white spaces, and duplicate code has been re-organizated, in order to reduce server consumption.
+I normally use http://cssminifier.com

 ### 4. What is CSS compression?

 ### 5. Explain the difference between position static, relative, absolute and fixed